Have you been emailing clients back and forth to get the social media designs approved?

-Before you take a look at the step-by-step guide on the social media approval process, you should know that this approval workflow feature (in ContentStudio) works on social media posting only.
-It doesn’t support blog posting yet.
+Before you take a look at the step-by-step guide on the social media approval process, you should know that this approval workflow feature (in ContentStudio) works on social media posting and blog posting too.

 Step #1: Getting Started with Social Media Approval Workflow

 You don’t have to do anything fancy to get started with the approval workflow.